-The FDA has issues a black-box warning regarding the use of Crestor while you are pregnant.
-Do not use this medication if you are pregnant, intend to become pregnant or are breast-feeding, for it is not known how much of this drug is passed onto babies in breast-feeding.
-Crestor can also harm an unborn baby or cause birth defects.
+The FDA has issued a black-box warning regarding the use of Crestor while you are pregnant.
+Do not use this medication if you are pregnant, intend to become pregnant or are breast-feeding, for it is not known how much of this drug is passed onto babies during breast-feeding.
+Crestor can possibly harm an unborn baby or cause birth defects.
 This is not commonly a practical precaution since patients for whom Crestor is prescribed are generally older.

 Medications that may raise your risk of muscle problems when taken with Crestor include:

 - Antara, Fenoglide, Lipofen, Lofibra, Tricor, or Triglide (Fenofibrate)

 Crestor and alcohol: